andresriancho/w3af/w3af/core/controllers/javascript/phantomjs/README.md

 ## Requirements

-For the user the requirement is very simple: "Install phantomjs version > 2.0"
+For the user the requirement is very simple: "Install phantomjs version > 2.0".
+This is solved with `apt install phantomjs` in Debian based distributions.

 ## Running the crawler